 How We Do It

 Every problem is a cost that someone created but did not pay.
 This is socialism.
 Socialism is poor accounting.
 Social costs creates threats of loss and risk for society and future generations.
-The creation of costs others must pay is socialism.
+The creation of costs others must pay is a cost of religion.
 Socialism is a manifestation of Babylon.
-Babylon falsifies costs and infringes on ownership rights using the doctrine of might makes right.
+All religions falsify costs and infringes on ownership rights: might makes right is the credo of all religion.
+Social Positivists believe all persons have a right to be free of all religions.

 Positivism is not solipsism.
 Logic is not sophistry.
 Logic is no more amenable to random influences of thought, than an objective independent reality would be, if it existed.